zextras/tech-doc/source/carbonio/installation.rst

 The installation procedure follows the suggested order of nodes as described in the :ref:`scenario <multi-server-scenario>`.
 A few remarks:

-* it is assumed that the Postgres node is not a "real" part of the infrastructure, in the sense that it can also be an existent server that is configured to communicate correctly with |product|
+* It is assumed that the Postgres node is not a "real" part of the infrastructure, in the sense that it can also be an existent server that is configured to communicate correctly with |product|
   (configuration instruction are part of SRV1 installation).